- Hits: 5840

 Re-elected to the now merged Newcastle Council in 1934, she became a County Councillor.
 She played a key role in several committees relating to maternity and child welfare.
 During the war years she could be seen working with others in the Catholic Church showing children how to put on gas masks.
 In 1941, she became the first Communist in the country to be appointed an Alderman in the borough of Newcastle-under-Lyme, with the honour being extended to Staffordshire county level in 1946.

-The following year, she achieved what most local people remember her for when a maternity home was opened bearing her name for use by women in the Borough.
-Her advocacy of mother and child welfare issues was by the naming of the Fanny Deakin Maternity Home by the Borough Council.
+The following year, she achieved what most local people remember her for when a maternity home was opened bearing her name for use by women in the Borough after she vigorously campaigned for it.
+It was in 1947 Fanny Deakin Maternity Hospital was opened in Chesterton; this is the only hospital in Britain to be named after a Communist.
+It had been her persistent advocacy of mother and child welfare issues that led to the Borough Council accepting the naming.
 She is still popularly remembered through the many children born there and also due to a GP ward named after her in a local hospital.

 In 1991 Joyce Holliday wrote "Go See Fanny Deakin!", in which Fanny Deakin appears as heroine in a play centred on the mining community of Silverdale.
 It was subsequently been broadcast by BBC local radio.
 Joyce Holliday also wrote "Silverdale People" which includes a biography of Fanny Deakin.
 Fanny died in 1968.